alexis-forbes/quiz-app/README.md

 Make sure to set up your environment before running the app.
 In order to create a successful React development make sure to have the following:

+- React
 - NodeJs
 - NPM

-Also, make sure to install all dependencies in the projecto to run correctly.
+Also, make sure to install all dependencies in the project to run correctly.

 Enter: `npm i`